kiana-S/numidr/docs/DataTypes.md

 ### Transforms

-A transform is a wrapper type for a matrix with certain properties that can be used to transform points in space.
+A transform is a wrapper type for a square matrix with certain properties that can be used to transform points in space.

 ```idris
 Transform : (ty : TransType) -> (n : Nat) -> (a : Type) -> Type